 There’s nothing worse than an unsightly fracture spoiling the finish of a premium wood floor.
 Fractures occur for many reasons.
 If you’re laying a floor yourself, cracks and fractures can be created when driving in nails.
 However, fractures can occur during the drying out stage of flooring materials.

-Crowning is yet another issue caused by humidity.
-Wood is prone to warping, especially when exposed to significant swings in temperature or moisture.
 When exposed to high levels of moisture from the subfloor layer, crowning can become a problem.
 You’ll know if you’ve got a crowning situation if the middle of boards or panels begins to swell.

 To stave off crowning, think about moisture control in the room you’re looking to install flooring.
 If you can limit humidity levels, do so.
 It’s particularly important to control temperature levels when installing a floor.
 You should also think carefully about the type of wood you plan on using.
 Some species do better in more humid environments.